qpliu/esolang/denver/README.md

 arguments on the right is a list of sender threads.
 If the list is not empty, it can only receive from a thread in the list.
 If the list is empty, it can receive from any thread.

+If an arm has an `= expression` guard and another arm has a `! expression` guard, and the expressions evaluate to the same thread, at most one of the two arms will be active, depending on other guards.
+If there are no other guards, exactly one of the two arms will be active.
+If the arm with the `= expression` guard executes, it is not guaranteed that the thread has not exited since the guard was passed.

 Loop identifiers
 ----------------